jeslyntweedie/company-newsletter/README.md

 # company-newsletter
-Html for a company newsletter
+Html for a company newsletter e-mail